RafalKucharskiPK/rafalkucharskipk.github.io/_research/arkadiusz_drabicki.md

 ---
 layout: member
 title: Arkadiusz Drabicki
 description: I was co-supervised by prof. Oded Cats (TU Delft) and prof. Andrzej Szarata (CUT Krakow).
-I researched a novel and emerging research field - tried to understand the impacts of futuristic RTCI: Real-time crowding information for Public Transport - and extended and developed new functionalities to BusMezzo and ended-up with remarkable stream of publications marking the new territory in Public Transport.
+I researched a novel and emerging research field - tried to understand the impacts of futuristic RTCI: Real-time crowding information for Public Transport - and extended and developed new functionalities to BusMezzo and ended-up with remarkable stream of publications marking the new territory in Public Transport
 img: assets/img/arek.jpeg
 importance: 1
 category: former